-The older your accounts, the higher your score will be in this category.
+The older your credit card accounts, the higher your credit score will be in this category.
 In fact, 15% of your score depends on how old your accounts are.
 This is an easy category to score high in because it’s not dependent on any other type of financial decision you’ve made — as long as you have taken the time to accrue a substantial credit history.

-For example, if you owe $2,000 on a credit card, but have three different cards with limits totaling $10,000 then your credit utilization ratio is 20%.
-But if you close one of those cards that has a $3,000 limit, you bring your total available credit down to $7,000.
+For example, if you owe $2,000 on a credit card, but have three different cards with credit limits totaling $10,000 then your credit utilization ratio is 20%.
+But if you close one of those cards that has a $3,000 credit limit, you bring your total available credit down to $7,000.

 How many credit cards should you have?

-In fact, having more than one card lowers your credit utilization ratio because you have more credit available to you.
+In fact, having more than one card lowers your credit utilization rate because you have more credit available to you.
 This is great for your credit scores as long as you don’t charge up the cards too much.

 Each time you open a new credit card or apply for a loan, it shows up in the “Inquiries” section of your credit report and stays there for two years.

 Finally, another 10% of your credit score considers the different types of credit you have.
-If you have several credit cards or other types of revolving credit, but little or no installment loans like a mortgage or car payment, your credit score could suffer even more.
+If you have several credit cards or other types of revolving credit, but little or no installment loans like a mortgage or car payment, your credit could suffer even more.

 Installment loans are weighted more favorably than revolving credit.
 So, it’s not good to overload on the number of credit cards you have, especially if you don’t have any installment loans at all.

-Which accounts are best to close?
+Which credit card accounts are best to close?

-Other good card candidates to consider closing include any with an annual fee.
+Other good credit card candidates to consider closing include any with an annual fee.
 Perhaps the first year’s fee was waived for new customers and you received some sort of rewards point bonus.

-Similarly, any card that doesn’t offer any benefits or rewards could be a good one to close.
+Similarly, any credit card that doesn’t offer any benefits or rewards could be a good one to close.
 You’ll want to consider any detrimental effects it might have on your credit utilization.

 What’s the best way to close a credit card?